Louisiana Car Insurance

 Thus, even though you might be concerned with keeping your monthly payment as low as possible, the bare minimum coverage isn’t always advised.

-You might want to increase your uninsured or under-insured motorist policy, is this is the policy that will pay you if the other driver is at-fault and doesn’t have insurance, which you already know is likely from Louisiana’s high percentages of uninsured drivers.
+You might want to increase your uninsured or under-insured motorist policy.
+This is the policy that will pay you if the other driver is at-fault and doesn’t have insurance.
+This is likely from Louisiana’s high percentages of uninsured drivers.

 You might also want collision coverage, which will help you repair your vehicle even if you were at-fault for the accident.